Log in

 If other team members are helping manage your product backlog, it’s possible they’ll add their own items.
 This is fine as long as you don’t let your backlog grow into a large and unmanageable wish list.

-If other team members want to add items to the backlog, make sure they run them by you first.
+If other team members want to add PBIs to the backlog, make sure they run them by you first.
 You don’t need to know all the details of each one, but you should at least know what they are and why they want to add them.
 That way, you can make more informed decisions about whether to add them to the list.

 Understand that a product backlog is never complete

 If you come from a more traditional product development environment, you might think you need to create a “complete” backlog that includes the entire scope and requirements.
 But in an Agile environment, you focus on delivering value, not on delivering a finished product.
-As long as your product has life and value to your customers, the development of that product will never be complete.
+As long as your product has value to your customers, the development of that product will never be complete.
 Your product backlog will continually grow larger and smaller over time.

 Make the product backlog available